 Understanding your health care costs can help you save money when managing your care.

-HealthCare.gov.
-Your total costs for health care: Premium, deductible & out-of-pocket costs. www.healthcare.gov/choose-a-plan/your-total-costs.
-Accessed October 19, 2016.
+HealthCare.gov website.
+Your total costs for health care: premium, deductible & out-of-pocket costs. www.healthcare.gov/choose-a-plan/your-total-costs.
+Accessed August 13, 2018.